How Stress Affects Your Health

 - Do something you enjoy, such as your favourite hobby

-- Be around people who make you smile.
+- Be around people who make you laugh and smile.

-- Sing, chanting.
-This activates the vagus nervous which activates the parasympathetic system.
+- Singing, chanting.
+This activates the vagus nerve which activates the parasympathetic system.

 Keep your mind and your body healthy